What is Attendance Allowance?

 You can apply by filling out the AA1 Attendance Allowance application form compiled by the Department for Work and Pensions (DWP).

-Call the Attendance Allowance helpline to request a claims form, download it online or use the interactive online form:
+You can call the Attendance Allowance helpline to request a form, download it from the gov.uk website or use the interactive online form:

 Fill out an interactive AA1 form online: